 While the broth is being made, cut the cabbage into 2 to 3-inch pieces.

 Stir the soybean paste and red pepper paste in to the broth, or run them through a strainer in the broth.
 The latter process helps dissolve the pastes easier and catches any big chunks of beans remaining in the soy bean paste.
 Add the optional soup soy sauce to the broth.

 Add the cabbage, cover and bring it to a boil.
-Reduce the heat to medium and simmer until the cabbage becomes soft, 15 – 20 minutes.
-Add the scallions and garlic and simmer for an additional 5 minutes.
+Reduce the heat to medium and cook until the cabbage becomes soft, 1o to 15 minutes.
+Add the scallions and garlic and cook for an additional 5 minutes.
 Add salt, if necessary, and pepper to taste.